technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 11. If your **POD** status is **Running** then the app should be accessible.

-12. You can view the app logs within each pod as well.
-Run the following command in your CLI
+12. You can view the app logs within each pod as well.Replace XXXX with your POD at the end of the command and run it in CLI as shown in the below image.  (eg - **kubectl logs pod/flightbookingsystemsample-6688c9d4b-4z2nk**)

     +++kubectl logs pod/flightbookingsystemsample-+++